iszczesniak/cpp/memory/index.md

 instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.

-In the legacy call convention, a function returned its result was in a temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
+In the legacy call convention, a function returned its result in a temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
 A disadvantage it was to copy the result from the temporary place to its destination, e.g., a